kumar2net/my-eleventy-site/src/posts/2022-12-25-farming-at-madampatti-village.md

 I believed Red soil means Fertile and that's how it looks here

 But I was quite surprised at the amount of Fertilizer the farmer used.
-He also sprays pesticides very ofte
+He also sprays pesticides very often.

-n.
 The stench from the fertilizer is a bit unbearable though

 ![From barren land to fledgling crop in a few months]